Erynn Chambers

 Erynn Chambers, better known under her TikTok username rynnstar (born 1992), is an American social media influencer, activist, and teacher.
 She is best known for her work on TikTok.
 She is also credited as a co-author on the country song "Beer Beer, Truck Truck", as a result of a viral video she made satirizing country music.

-Biography
+Career

-Chambers teaches music at an elementary school in Charlotte, North Carolina.
+Chambers taught music at an elementary school in Charlotte, North Carolina.
 She is the creator of the popular account @Rynnstar on TikTok, which she started during the COVID-19 pandemic and before the 2020 surge in Black Lives Matter protests.
 On TikTok, she posts about a variety of topics, including linguistics, history, musical theater, and activism.
 The murder of George Floyd shifted her research towards a greater focus on racial equity.
 According to People, "What makes Chambers' content so special is that it meets her followers where they are without coddling them."
 In 2021, USA Today described her as "one of the most important creators raising awareness of the Black experience and racism on TikTok".

+Podcasts

+Chambers has three podcasts: Hot Tea Hot Takes, Close Encounters of the Blerd Kind, and The Wordy & Nerdy Show.